Basic Introduction to the Book of Genesis

 Quick Summary of Genesis

-Outside of the gospels, Genesis is arguably the most important book in all scripture.
+Outside of the gospels, Genesis is arguably the most important book in all Scripture.
 Correctly understand it, and much of the bible comes into focus.
 The book unfolds in an interesting way.
 Chapters 1-4 reveal a creation/fall narrative.
-Chapters 5-9 record the events of a cataclysmic global flood, a story full of redemptive themes.
-Chapters 10-11 wonderfully illustrate depravity.
-Chapter 12 – 50 introduces Abraham, a figure so dominant every page in the bible will feel his footprint.
-With Chapter 37, Joseph arrives, the only true Christ-Like person in the entire Old Testament.
+Chapters 5-9 record the events of a cataclysmic global flood.
+Chapters 10-11 illustrates depravity.
+Chapter 12 – 50 introduces the Patriarchs, starting with Abraham a person so dominant, every page in the Scripture will feel his footprint.
+With Chapter 37, Joseph arrives, and he is the only consistently Christ-Like person in the entire Old Testament.

 The Patriarchs